e-cloud/article-toc-chrome-extension/README.md

 * [x] auto-generate ids for headers without id
 * [ ] domain white-list. let you decide which website can display the toc for any article
     * [ ] add specific article container selector for precise recognition, for those website with articles not placed inside `<article>` tag
+    * [ ] add to whitelist via some simple operation. then render the view.
 * [ ] slideable ToC
 * [ ] resizeable ToC
+* [ ] collapsible sub headers
 * [ ] auto resize with scroll position. (github specific)
 * [ ] place at right/left corner in the window viewport(fixed position)
 * [ ] manual refresh control button